Abiola-Farounbi/Abiola-Farounbi/README.md

 **ABOUT ME...**
 <p align='center'>
 <h4> I am a front-end engineer and an adept technical writer.
-I have great passion for creating user-friendly and accessible web applications using differnt technologies </h4>
+I have a great passion for creating user-friendly and accessible web applications using different technologies </h4>

  Checkout my portfolio - **[MY PORTFOLIO](https://abiola-farounbi.github.io/Portfolio2/)**